 AMC 8 - national competition for students in grade 8 or below

 AMC 10/12 - national competitions for high school students

 Math Kangaroo - international competition for students in grades 1-12

 Math Field Day - local competition for middle and high school students

 Integration Bee - local competition for high school students

 Art of Problem Solving - great resource for math curriculum and competition preparation

 Math Counts - resource for math competition preparation

-The Magical Way to Learn Mathematics - some magic tricks that we teach in the Fresno Math Circle
+The Magical Way to Learn Mathematics - some magic tricks that we have taught in the Fresno Math Circle